Characterization of alpha and beta interactions in liquid xenon: DAQ, data processing and data analysis

 The PMT gain is defined as the average charge generated per photoelectron (PE) in units of the elementary charge e$^{-}$.
 In each run, the PMT gains are calibrated using photons from a 350\,nm LED located on trigger boards outside the LXe chamber.
 Two optical fibers feed the light into the active volume of the TPC, 20\,mm below the gate.
 The same model-independent method as described in~\cite{Saldanha:2016mkn} is employed to regularly determine the gain of the PMTs.
 Figure\,\ref{fig:PMT_stabil} shows the results of the gain calibration for the top and bottom PMT,

 each at two different HV configurations for the period between June 2019 and March 2020, with the dashed lines showing the fit of the data with a constant.
-To process the data, gain values measured right before the respective measurement are taken.
+To process the data, gain values measured right before the respective measurement are taken for the conversion of the peak area into units of PE.
 0.03cm